waitai/cwm-mcp-demo/README.md

 - Treat **`CWM_CAS_PASSWORD`** as a secret: environment, OS keychain, or CI secret store — not git.
 - Default **`CWM_SSL_VERIFY=false`** disables TLS certificate verification (common in labs).
 Use **`true`** when you have proper PKI.
 - Review Crosswork RBAC for the CAS user you automate with.

-## License

-The upstream monorepo may apply its own license; if you publish **only** this folder as a new repo, add a `LICENSE` file consistent with your organization’s policy.